KOMPSAT-2

 KOMPSAT-2 (Korean Multi-purpose Satellite-2), also known as Arirang-2, is a South Korean multipurpose Earth observation satellite.
 It was launched from Plesetsk Cosmodrome, Russia at 07:45:43 UTC (16:05:43 KST) on 28 July 2006.
 It began to transmit signals at 14:00 UTC (23:00 KST) the same day.
 Like the earlier KOMPSAT-1 satellite, it takes its name from the popular Korean folk song Arirang.
 Its launch was the culmination of a project begun in 1995.

 KOMPSAT-2 orbits at a height of 685 km, circling the Earth 14 times per day, and is expected to maintain that orbit for 3 years.
 It weighs 800 kg.
 The satellite carries a Multispectral Camera (MSC) which can distinguish to a 100-cm resolution, allowing the identification of individual vehicles on the ground.

 The satellite was succeeded by KOMPSAT-3, KOMPSAT-5 and KOMPSAT-3A, which were launched in 2012, 2013 and 2015 respectively.

 History

 South Korea started the KOMPSAT programme in 1995 to nurture its national Earth-imaging industry and supply services for remote-sensing applications.
-The South Korean KOMPSAT-2 Earth-imaging satellite was developed by KARI (Korea Aerospace Research Institute), in partnership with EADS Astrium, to assure continuity with the KOMPSAT-1 satellite launched in 1999.
+The South Korean KOMPSAT-2 Earth-imaging satellite was developed by Korea Aerospace Industries (KAI) and Korea Aerospace Research Institute (KARI), in partnership with EADS Astrium, to assure continuity with the KOMPSAT-1 satellite launched in 1999.
 KOMPSAT-2 was orbited on 28 July 2006 by a launch vehicle from Plesetsk, Russia.
 Spot Image was the distributor of KOMPSAT-2 imagery until April 2011.
 SI Imaging Services is the worldwide exclusive distributor of KOMPSAT imagery including KOMPSAT-2 since November 2012.